Raikou09/fireflies/replit.md

 SportsBox is a full-stack web application that connects sports court owners (vendors) with customers looking to book sports facilities across Kenya.
 The platform focuses on major cities like Nairobi, Mombasa, and Kisumu, providing an easy-to-use booking system with secure M-Pesa payment integration and location-based court discovery.

 The application features dual interfaces - one for customers to search and book courts with location-aware filtering, and another for vendors to manage their facilities and bookings.
-Built with modern web technologies, it provides real-time booking management, file uploads for court images, comprehensive analytics for vendors, and geolocation-based court discovery for enhanced user experience.
+Built with modern web technologies, it provides real-time booking management, file uploads for court images, comprehensive analytics for vendors, geolocation-based court discovery, and a complete SMS/email notification system for enhanced user experience.

 ## User Preferences